Pv0t/Fortiweb-to-xlsx/README.md

 >[!IMPORTANT]
 >This repository is no longer maintained.
-The script has been tested and works with version 7.6.4 FortiWeb.
+The script has been tested and works with version **7.6.4 FortiWeb**.

 # 1.0 Description
 This script is designed to generate a file .xlsx and .json only of the policy configuration giving in as input the fortiweb full backup.